 Problem 2: Water Right Impairment

-It is well accepted that the KWAA endowed the Chief Engineer with certain statutory authority over the waters of Kansas to grant and administer water rights according to the doctrine of prior appropriation.
-The KWAA placed the Chief Engineer under a statutory duty to grant applications for water rights, provided that the water is available beyond what is needed to satisfy earlier rights.

-Owner interests in groundwater rights may request that the Chief Engineer conduct an investigation if they believe junior users are impairing their rights.
-If the Chief Engineer makes an impairment finding, he can order that wells under junior rights to be limited in use, or shut off permanently.
-The difficulties of groundwater administration in and non-renewable groundwater supply and management is inherent in Kansas history,.especially where use far exceeds replenishment in the Ogallala portion of the High Plains Aquifer in western Kansas From the first attempt to clarify a consistent water right doctrine in 1945 through the provision for water rights as changeable real property that must tolerate reasonable economic effects between use rights in 1956, dedication of local groundwater management rights in 1972 (K.S.A.82a-1020), and legislative mandate of no use without first obtaining state use permission in 1978, all of the benefits and effects of developing the vast High Plains Aquifer have been shared by all.
+The difficulties of groundwater management and water right administration in depleting and non-renewable groundwater supply is inherent in Kansas history, especially where use far exceeds replenishment in the Ogallala portion of the High Plains Aquifer in western Kansas.
+From the first attempt to clarify a consistent Kansas water right doctrine in 1945 through the provision for water rights as changeable real property that must tolerate reasonable economic effects between use rights in 1956, dedication of local groundwater management rights in 1972 (K.S.A.82a-1020), and legislative mandate of no use without first obtaining state use permission in 1978, all of the benefits and effects of developing the vast High Plains Aquifer have been shared by all.

-duty and prescribed considerations.
-Along with other specific responsibilities, ’sis or only if without ing those r and doing so prejudicially and unreasonably affect the public interestKansas law provides no ultimate definition of impairment and nothing to protect members against the inevitable uncertainty of future groundwater supply.
+It is well accepted that the KWAA endowed the Chief Engineer with certain statutory duty to grant water rights according to the doctrine of prior appropriation and prescribed considerations.
+Along with other specific responsibilities, the Chief Engineer’s duty is to grant applications for water rights or changes to water rights only if the water is available beyond what is needed to satisfy earlier rights without impairing those rights and doing so prejudicially and unreasonably affect the public interest.
+Kansas law provides no ultimate definition of impairment and nothing to protect members against the inevitable uncertainty of future groundwater supply.
 The law seeks certainty in water rights, but uncertainty is always present in a declining groundwater supply.
 The difference between impairment and no impairment in the district is often within the margin of error of any analysis that may be attempted, and the risk to property rights is solely placed on the present and future members of GMD3.
 What can improve on the risk and uncertainty of water right administration for district members?